terry-richards/jit-developer/README.md

 ## Conclusion

 Hopefully, this article has provided some architectural inspiration and practical steps to create a just-in-time developer environment in AWS using Terraform and Ubuntu Server.

-Stay tuned for an upcoming article where we may tackle some of the enhancements discussed above.
+Be sure to subscribe for upcoming articles where we will tackle some of the enhancements discussed above and more generally, delve into the rapidly evolving enterprise architecture landscape.
 Until then, happy coding!

 You can find the complete code and detailed explanation on our [GitHub repository](https://github.com/terry-richards/jit-developer).